TheTimeSweeper/EnforcerMod/README.md

 - More polish and skills maybe (absolutely no promises)

 ## Changelog
+`1.0.4`
+- Increased Assault Rifle damage to 65%; 40% was a bug and unintended, sorry!
+- Added animation when using the Needler
+- Added a custom crosshair for Visions of Heresy- it's applied to every survivor but this can be toggled off via config
+- Due to complaints, Shattering Justice has been placed somewhere more serious
+- Lowered amount of Bustling Fungus required for Enforcer: Enforcing Perfection from 250 to 200
+- Fixed Riot Shotgun firing no bullets when configured to fire only one
+- Fixed an issue with Needler model still being visible even after getting rid of the item
+- Fixed Backup Mags on the Needler being huge
+- Fixed Visions of Heresy being hidden inside the head
+- Fixed sirens not going off when deflecting golem lasers

 `1.0.3`
 - Nerfed Super Shotgun fire rate; it was actually bugged and was never supposed to have the same fire rate as Riot Shotgun
 - Fixed bug with Super Shotgun ejecting a stupid amount of shells, added unique shells